 - ½ teaspoon salt

-- Sliced avocado or prepared guacamole, optional
+- 1 avocado sliced, optional

-- Shredded cheddar cheese, optional
+- 1 cup shredded cheddar cheese optional

 - Slice flank steak lengthwise in half then crosswise into strips—about 2-inches long.
 Slice chicken in similar way—first lengthwise then into strips about 2-inches long by ½-inch wide.
 Place meat into slowcooker.